This appendix describes some command-line options that can be useful when diagnosing problems with the Java HotSpot VM.

 In general, all errors detected by the

--Xcheck:jni option are fatal errors (that is, the error is printed and the VM is aborted).
+-Xcheck:jni option are fatal errors (that is, the error is printed and the VM is stopped).
 There is one exception to this behavior, when a JNI call is made within a JNI critical region.
 In this case, the following non-fatal warning message is printed, as shown in the following example.

 Warning: Calling other JNI functions in the scope of Get/ReleasePrimitiveArrayCritical or Get/ReleaseStringCritical